 - Fully biodegradable; no need to remove the product after the drug reservoir is depleted;

 SURGICAL SITE INFECTIONS (SSI)

 While advances have been made in infection control practices, including improved operating room ventilation, sterilization methods, barriers, surgical technique, and availability of antimicrobial prophylaxis, SSIs remain a substantial cause of morbidity, prolonged hospitalization, and death.
-SSI is associated with a mortality rate of 3%, and 75% of SSI-associated deaths are directly attributable to the SSI1.
-SSIs might result in2:
+SSI are the second most common hospital acquired infections in United States and the European Union and occur in approximately 2% to 5% of patients undergoing inpatient surgery worldwide1.
+SSIs might result in1,2:

-- Increased length of stay by 7-10 days
+- Increased length of post operative hospital stay by 7-10 days

-- Up to ~10 times increased risk of death compared to patients with no SSI
+- Two - 11 times increased risk of death compared to infection free patients

 Current systemic antibacterial solutions are not sufficiently effective due to low target penetration.
 The insufficient penetration is either temporary due to surgery related trauma to the tissue, or constant due to the nature of the target area.